jeadamek/focustimer-1/README.md

 ## ✏️ About

 This is the FocusTimer 1.0 project, developed on Stage 5 in the Explorer course at [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+To access the entire course assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

 In this project, the main goal was to understand and practice JavaScript ES6 Modules.
-For that it was built a timer, where the user can start, pause and reset the timer, turn on and off the music and set a new timer.
+For that, a timer was built, where the user can start, pause and reset the timer, turn on and off the music, and set a new timer.

 I could practice and study: